 Your review will be undertaken by Nick Nason, principal at Edgewater Legal, and listed as an expert on the Lexis Nexis immigration experts Q&A panel, and regular commentator and contributor to Free Movement, the best read UK immigration law blog.

-We charge a flat fee of £150 + VAT for this service.
-This is a 50% discount on our normal consultation fee.
+We charge a flat fee of £100 + VAT for this service.
 You can find further details on our one-off consultation page.

 We occasionally represent individuals making fee waiver applications to the Home Office.
 If you instruct us to assist with your application, we will manage the process from end to end, from completing the application form through to the decision.
 This includes the following

 - Clear initial advice regarding eligibility with a detailed letter of advice and guidance on the route, and on the supporting evidence that is required